august-gruneisen/GitHub-Repo-Browser/README.md

 4. Issues are displayed using Truffle Shuffle library :)

 ### Limitations:
-- Does not implement pagination, therefore only first 30 results are displayed
+- Does not implement pagination - only the first 30 results are displayed
 - Does not persist data, therefore requires stable connection
 - Limited error handling for network requests.
-If successful, displays results -> else, Toast error
+If successful, displays results -> else, toasts error
-- Does not yet provide an easy way for the user to view other repositories
+- Does not yet provide an easy way for the user to authenticate or change orgs